“There is magic, but you have to be the magician. You have to make the magic happen.” ~ Sidney Sheldon, Are You Afraid of the Dark?

 - Animoto has free Halloween themed video frames– You can have students create a scene for a haunted movie flick.
 Tell students they will work in pairs to come up with the next monster kid’s movie.
 They have to create a video trailer to show producers.

-- Draw My Monster, Alien, or Costume- Students can get into pairs, one describes a costume or monster that the other student draws.
-Try this as a web or mobile activity with Educreations or Let’s Learn How to Draw Monsters.
+- Students can get into pairs, one describes a costume or monster that the other student draws.
+Learn English Kids has a fun Monster game they can play!

 - 10+ Wicked Web 2.0 Activities for Halloween